locationtech/geomesa/docs/user/filesystem/configuration.rst

 geomesa.fs.validate.file
 ++++++++++++++++++++++++

-This property is implemented only for Parquet files.
-If set, it checks a file for any potential data corruption upon closing the file writer.
+When this property is set, files will be checked for data corruption after closing a file writer.

 geomesa.fs.writer.partition.timeout
 +++++++++++++++++++++++++++++++++++